-In 2018 PDI achieved a regulatory return on equity ("ROE") of 7.31% which is below the deemed rate, but within the +/-3% range allowed by the OEB.
-PDI last filed a cost of service rebasing in 2013, having prepared annual IRM rate filings in the following years.
-Between 2014 and 2017, PDI's ROE consistently decreased year over year as annual rate increases, by way of IRM filings, were exceeded by increases in amortization and operating expenditures.
-In 2018, positively impacted by increased customer consumption, PDI's ROE reversed the previous year's trend and increased by 2.26% over 2017 results.
+In 2019 PDI achieved a regulatory return on equity ("ROE") of 6.28% which is below the deemed rate, but within the +/-3% range allowed by the OEB.
+PDI last filed a cost of service rebasing in 2013, having filed an annual incentive rate-setting mechanism (IRM) the following years.
+Between 2015 and 2019 PDI's ROE has been below its deemed ROE every year as annual rate increases by way of IRM filings have been exceeded by increases in amortization and operating expenditures.

-Note to Readers of 2018 Scorecard MD&A
+Note to Readers of 2019 Scorecard MD&A

 The information provided by distributors on their future performance (or what can be construed as forward-looking information) may be subject to a number of risks, uncertainties and other factors that may cause actual events, conditions or results to differ materially from historical results or those contemplated by the distributor regarding their future performance.
-Some of the factors that could cause such differences include legislative or regulatory developments, financial market conditions, general economic conditions and the weather.
-For these reasons, the information on future performance is intended to be management's best judgement on the reporting date of the performance scorecard, and could be markedly different in the future.